wildmountainfarms/solarthing/CONTRIBUTING.md

 ---

 ### Conventions
 This project requires Java 8+.
-However, Java 8 API additions aren't used in the `core` module to remain compatible with Android SDK level 19.
-This does not apply to the `client` module.
+You can fully utilize Java 8 APIs as long as they are compatible with Android Core Desugaring.

 You can set your editor up with [Editor Config](https://www.editorconfig.org) to work with the [.editorconfig file](.editorconfig)
 * Use 1 tab for indentation